Lakens/statistical_inferences/docs/14-computationalreproducibility.md

 <img src="images/02ee9504ceacd79b3706f18e8497ed43.png" width="100%" style="display: block; margin: auto;" />

 Enter a name (e.g., RStudio) and paste the key in the correct window.
 Click ‘Add SSH Key’.
-This will allow you to send code to from R Studio to your GitHub repositories without having to enter your GitHub login name and password every time.
+This will allow you to send code from R Studio to your GitHub repositories without having to enter your GitHub login name and password every time.
 In other words, R Studio is now connected to your GitHub account and repository.
 You are now ready to create a **version controlled project** in R